-Many pet parents opt for declawing their beloved kitties – a practice which is not only inhumane, but that actually maims the kitty.
+Many pet parents opt for declawing their beloved kitties – a practice that is not only inhumane but also one that maims the kitty.
 PLEASE DO NOT DO THIS!

 One painless alternative to declawing is using nail caps.
 The best cat nail caps out there are Soft Paws’ claw covers, which are available for cats and dogs alike.

 Soft Paws are nail caps made out of vinyl.
 They’re hollow cat claw covers which you fill with special adhesive glue before inserting your pet’s real claws into them.

 Soft Paws is a humane, painless, and easy solution to destructive scratching.
 They don’t hurt or maim your feline pal.

 Cat nail caps are efficient when it comes to protecting your skin, furniture, clothing, etc. from your pet’s sharp nails.